 People, especially children, recognize the shape and color of these types of containers, and they may mistake them for something safe to eat or drink, causing an accidental poisoning.

+Food, potable water, animal feed, medical supplies, protective clothing, seed, fertilizers, or gasoline.
 This will prevent contamination of these products from vapors, dusts, or spills, and reduce the likelihood of accidental human, animal, or environmental exposure.

 Keep pesticides stored in cool, dry, and well-lit areas